 You might have heard the term “Instance” many times related to your Salesforce Org and may be wondering what is it?
 So before knowing which Instance you are on, let’s get to the definition of “Salesforce Instance” first.
 A “Salesforce Instance” is the data center/server that hosts your Salesforce Org.
 One instance can host many orgs at a time.
 This innovative server management technology is called as ‘Multi-tenancy’ in Cloud Computing.
 More

 Sometimes you would want to lock records in Salesforce so that they can no longer be edited or deleted.
 When a record has reached the end of its lifecycle, nobody should be allowed to modify the record any longer.
-For example once an opportunity record is closed (closed won or closed lost), it just needs to live in system without being touched.
+For example, once an opportunity record is closed (closed won or closed lost), it just needs to live in the system without being touched.
 Same can be for “Cases” or records sitting in your custom objects.
 Or maybe once a record has been interfaced to a backend system, you would want to lock the record so that it can no longer be modified in Salesforce.

 So, then how do you lock records in Salesforce so that it can no longer be modified?
 More

 The Salesforce Platform App Builder credential is designed for those who can demonstrate skills and knowledge in designing, building, and implementing custom applications using the declarative customization capabilities of the Salesforce Platform.
 More

 (Note: This blog post was originally published in April 2016.
 It has been revised with the new RequestBin URL as the earlier URL https://requestb.in/ no longer works.
 Also, the Salesforce screenshots have been updated for Lighting Experience)